prm036/StarEmbed/src_clean/datasets/Catalina/README.md

 ## Catalina-specific preprocessing

 - Drop photometry rows with negative `mjd`.
-- Sort each light curve by `mjd`.
 - Filter catalog entries with missing periods (`P[d] == \nodata`).
-- Convert RA (hourangle) and Dec (deg) to decimal degrees.
 - Map integer `class` to `class_str`.

-## Limitations and notes

-- Photometry is single-band (clear, `C`) and unevenly sampled; some stars have sparse coverage.
-- Periods and classes come from the original catalog; labeling noise and class ambiguities may exist.
-- The DR2 photometry file is large; ensure sufficient disk space and memory for conversion.
-- Coordinates are provided for cross-matching, but proper motions are not included.

 ## License and terms of use